Introduction

 Factor Time-Based Identity-Based

-Complexity O(N²) O(N log N)
+Complexity O(N log N) O(N log N)

-Analysis Type Field-level matching Identity tracking
+Analysis Type Systematic temporal analysis Identity tracking

-Use Case Research, debugging Production, automation
+Use Case Production, automation Production, automation